 Christina J. Lambert earned a BA in history from Hillsdale College and an MA in English Literature from Baylor University, where she is currently a doctoral student.
-Originally from Temecula, California, she made her way to Waco via the Midwest and deals with the guilt of academic transience by writing on the work of Wendell Berry.
-She thinks there are still good things to read in the 20th and 21st centuries, and her favorite part of teaching is translating theory about ecocriticism and gender and sexuality into plain language for classrooms of eighteen-year-olds.
-She encourages as many students as she can to go home or build one where they’re at.
+Originally from Temecula, California, she made her way to Waco via the Midwest and dealt with the guilt of transience by writing her master’s thesis on the fiction of Wendell Berry.
+She is currently writing her dissertation on food and sacrament in twentieth-century poetry and verse drama.
+Though she dwells in the often-disembodied world of academia, her writing and teaching tries to raise questions related to eating, creation, and the body.

 As the late historian John Lukacs would insist, all stories as we know them and retell them are remembered.
 This means they are, inherently, personal.
 John Berryman and Robert Giroux: A Publishing Friendship is no exception.